docker/docs/compose/compose-file/compose-versioning.md

 ## Versioning

-There are currently three versions of the Compose file format:
+There are currently three major versions of the Compose file format:

 - Version 1, the legacy format.
 This is specified by omitting a `version` key at the root of the YAML.

-- Version 2.x.
+- Version 2.x, optimized for docker-compose CLI use with a single machine.
+New features are still being added for development workflows, and some features only exist in 2.x versions.
 This is specified with a `version: '2'` or `version: '2.1'`, etc., entry at the root of the YAML.

-- Version 3.x, the latest and recommended version, designed to be cross-compatible between Compose and the Docker Engine's [swarm mode](/engine/swarm/index.md).
+- Version 3.x, the latest and recommended version if you desire to be cross-compatible between docker-compose CLI and orchestrators including Docker Engine's [swarm mode](/engine/swarm/index.md) and Kubernetes (when used with Docker Desktop or Docker Enterprise.)
 This is specified with a `version: '3'` or `version: '3.1'`, etc., entry at the root of the YAML.

 The [Compatibility Matrix](#compatibility-matrix) shows Compose file versions mapped to Docker Engine releases.